GuruSR/Watchy_GSR/README.md

 src folder contains a universal (Arduino & PlatformIO) setup for compilation, instructions on how to get it to compile are in the src folder.

-Release folder has a zip file containing the Watchy_GSR src files (only, no other files).

 WatchFace Addons contains an EmptyAddOn.h (so you can use it as a template for making your own), an EmptyGameAddOn.h as well as 2 stock Watchy_GSR WatchFaces (Ballsy & LCD).

 Needed libraries:  Arduino Libraries, ArduinoOTA (included in ESP32 2.0.2 and above), SmallRTC (2.3 or greater, GuruSR), SmallNTP (GuruSR), StableBMA (GuruSR), Olson2POSIX (GuruSR) AND Watchy (1.4.7 or greater) base.